jamie120/ms4-wild-mile/README.md

 ## Sitewide

 ### Nav Bar
 * The navbar collapses at the Bootstrap medium breakpoint and below.
-It can be expanded by clicking the collapsed nav icon to access the navlinks.
+It can be expanded by clicking the collapsed nav icon to access the nav links.
 * Main nav items have a hover effect active, which displays a short white underline below each nav item.
-* Dropdown nav items have a hover effect which changes their text colour to white and changes the background color to the dark green used in the site banner.
+* Dropdown nav items have a hover effect which changes their text colour to white and changes the background colour to the dark green used in the site banner.

 ### Banner
-* The site banner features a marquee element which displays scrolling text accross the viewport.
+* The site banner features a marquee element that displays scrolling text across the viewport.
 For the context of this project, it is conveying key business messages/offers to site users.

 ### Footer
 * The footer contains social media links and is at the bottom of each page.

 ## Homepage
 * The home page features a call to action button which is labelled 'SEE CONVERSIONS'.
-This button when clicked, will render the conversions.html template.
+This button when clicked will render the conversions.html template.
 Displaying all active conversion listings to the user.

 ## Conversions
 * The conversions page handles search terms, categories and sorting to provide users with a fully customisable experience when browsing conversions on the site.
 * Conversion category can be selected by clicking one of the category buttons, which will filter the results respectively.
 * The selected category button increases in size relative to the others, to indicate the selected category.
 * Sorting of conversions by Price, Name & Category is possible with the sort by dropdown menu.
 * A dynamically coded text caption, below the category buttons lets the user know the number of conversions that have been found from the database.
-This updates if a user changes category or submits a search term.
+This updates if a user changes a category or submits a search term.
 * Pagination is set to return four listings per page.
 Page controls are present below the fourth conversion listing.
-* A return to top arrow is present at the bottom righthand area of the page.
+* A return to top arrow is present at the bottom right-hand area of the page.
 It remains in place as the user browses the page.
 * Users can engage with the image carousel on each returned listing by using the navigation arrows within the carousel element, the carousel displays three images per listing.
 * To view the conversion detail, users can click the carousel, listing title or the 'view details' button, to render the respective conversion_detail.html template.
-* A save to profile button will save the respective conversion to the users 'Saved Listings' in thier profile.
-If the user is not logged it, they will be redirected to the sign in page.
+* A save to profile button will save the respective conversion to the users 'Saved Listings' in their profile.
+If the user is not logged in, they will be redirected to the sign-in page.

 ## Conversion Detail
 * The conversion_detail page features a contact seller button directly below the vehicle description.
 When this button is clicked, contact information appears below it for the seller.
-* A save to profile button is featured next to the 'contact seller' button.
+* A save to profile button is featured next to the 'contact seller’ button.
 This saves the respective conversion to the users 'Saved Listings' in their profile.
-As above, if the user isn't logged in they will be redirected to the sign in page.
+As above, if the user isn't logged in they will be redirected to the sign-in page.
 * The image carousel at the top of the page features all images, the user can use the controls to scroll between previous and next images.
 * The image gallery at the bottom of the page consists of two parts.
     1. A 6 image CSS Grid (only renders min-width: 768px)